-1. Herschel Supply Co
+1. Herschel Supply Co.

-“With the help of Hootsuite, social media allows us to serve our customers more effectively and on a personal level.
+Herschel Supply Co. leveraged its social media channels to respond to every question, even if it didn’t relate specifically to its business.
+According to Allison Butula, Director, Brand Experience at Herschel Supply Co., “With the help of Hootsuite, social media allows us to serve our customers more effectively and on a personal level.
 Creating that bond while problem solving results in happy customers who return in the future.”

 2. Repair Clinic